luminus-framework/luminus-template/README.md

 The memory and CPU usage can be inspected by running either `jconsole` or `jvisualvm` and attaching them to a running Luminus server.

+## Async Ring Handlers

+Using async ring handlers is possible, but you'll see a blank screen, at worst without error messages.

+The server (undertow, jetty, ...) and every middleware used has to support async request handling.

+To enable: add `:async? true` to your config maps.

+Tested combinations:

+* default: needs luminus/ring-undertow-adapter 1.2.8-SNAPSHOT
+* +war: needs luminus/ring-undertow-adapter 1.2.8-SNAPSHOT
+* +servlet +war (this implies jetty9)

 ## Other Templates

 * [chestnut](https://github.com/plexus/chestnut)